-- Application has been made for construction and operating licences for the first plant, at Akkuyu, and these are expected in mid 2014.
+- Application has been made for construction and operating licences for the first plant, at Akkuyu, and construction start is expected in 2015.

 - A Franco-Japanese consortium is to build the second nuclear plant, at Sinop.

-Turkey imports much of its energy, and in 2012 this amounted to more than $60 billion.
+Turkey imports much of its energy, including 98% of its natural gas and 92% of its oil, and in 2012 this amounted to more than $60 billion.
 Improving energy efficiency and energy security are high priorities.

 Several nuclear power projects have been proposed: In 1970 a feasibility study concerned a 300 MWe plant, in 1973 the electricity authority decided to build a 80 MWe demonstration plant but didn’t, then in 1976 the Akkuyu site on the eastern Mediterranean coast near the port of Mersin was licensed for a nuclear plant.
 In 1980 an attempt to build several plants failed for lack of government financial guarantee.

 In 1993 a nuclear plant was included in the country's investment program following a request for preliminary proposals in 1992.
 But revised tender specifications were not released until December 1996.
 Bids for a 2000 MWe plant at Akkuyu were received from Westinghouse + Mitsubishi, AECL and Framatome + Siemens.
 Following the final bid deadline in October 1997, the government delayed its decision no less than eight times between June 1998 and April 2000, when plans were abandoned due to economic circumstances.